rmasoumvand/djshop/README.md

 # djshop
 Django based online store
 ==========================
-This is an online store that was created by the Django framework.
+This is an online shopping system that was created by the Django framework.